kitnil/awesome/README.md

 - [shunit2](https://github.com/kward/shunit2) - shUnit2 is a xUnit based unit test framework for Bourne based shell scripts.
 - [git-repo-watcher](https://github.com/kolbasa/git-repo-watcher) - A simple bash script to watch a git repository and pull upstream changes if needed.
 - [byp4xx](https://github.com/lobuhi/byp4xx) - Simple bash script to bypass "403 Forbidden" messages with well-known methods discussed in #bugbountytips
-- [howtopopbuntu](https://github.com/themagicalmammal/howtopopbuntu) - Tweaks for Debian & Ubuntu based Distro.
+- [howtodebuntu](https://github.com/themagicalmammal/howtodebuntu) - Tweaks for Debian & Ubuntu based Distro(s).
 - [bmks](https://github.com/obyyx/bmks) - unix bookmark management that sucks less
 - [DAC](https://github.com/baibhavanand/DAC) - DAC - Domain Availability Checker is a tool written in bash to help people find available domains from the comfort of their terminal.
 People can choose to pass one domain or wordlist to scan the availability from.
 People can also choose to store the output (List of available domains) in a different text file.
 - [archbox](https://github.com/lemniskett/archbox) - Easy to use Arch Linux chroot environment with some functionalities to integrate it with your existing Linux installation.